matrix-construct/construct/README.md

 throughout.

 Matrix is about giving you control over your communication; Construct is about giving you control over Matrix.
+Your privacy and security matters.
+We encourage you to contribute new ideas and are liberal in accepting experimental features.

 ## Installation